Last Updated on May 28, 2026

 The tax-free dividend allowance is just £500, which makes ISAs particularly appealing for protecting dividend income from tax.
 This is especially beneficial for investments in shares with high dividend yields.

-Keep in mind that while this strategy helps with dividend tax, it doesn’t affect how much capital gains tax you pay.
+In addition to the reduction in dividend tax, personal pension contributions receive tax relief.
+Keep in mind that while this strategy helps with dividend tax, it doesn’t impact how much capital gains tax you pay.

 SIPP – Self-invested personal pension